 - In conclusion, the data is inconclusive for a larger study but for this small study, it does support the hypothesis, that hydrating these common radishes with polluted river water will allow these seeds to germinate but will grow less and die off sooner than those watered with the control variable, bottled spring water. - Concern is raised over the quality of the Ottawa River which runs through the center of Toledo.
-This research suggests that a much closer look at this river is of paramount importance and further study is vital. - Some real world application for this project would be of interest to growers, water quality specialists, and farmers, who need healthy resources to feed the people of the Earth.
+This research suggests that a much closer look at this river is of paramount importance and further study is vital.
+This river is used for many things among the people of Toledo. - Next steps would be to set up a larger, longer length study of this river and sampling from several places along the river to determine if there is a point source of pollution which can be located and stopped. - Some real world applications for this project would be of interest to growers, water quality specialists, and farmers, who need healthy resources to feed the people of the Earth.
 City planners might also want to be aware of water quality that feeds their population.